avaneev/biteopt/README.md

 minima) may not be handled well by these strategies, but in practice these strategies strive to provide the "minimum among minima" nevertheless.

+Optimization of more complex functions may benefit from increasing ValuesPerParam template parameter value to 2 or 3, but this obviously increases the overhead.

 Use the test.cpp program to see the basic usage example.

 test2.cpp is a more complex test which performs optimization of several